CMACH508/MlanDTI/README.md

 In all datasets folders, we have full data with two random and clustering-based splits for both in-domain and cross-domain experiments.

-## Run DrugBAN on Our Data to Reproduce Results
+## Run MlanDTI on Our Data to Reproduce Results

 To train MlanDTI, you should follow these steps:
-1. Generate protein embeddings and smiles embeddings, run `proteinembeddings.py` and `smileembeddings.py` to generate embeddings for correspoding datasets.
+1. Generate protein embeddings and smiles embeddings, run `get_embeddings.py` to generate embeddings for correspoding datasets.
 2. For experiments with vanilla MlanDTI, you can directly run the following command. `${dataset}` could either be `bindingdb`, `biosnap` , `human` and `celegans`. `${split_task}` could be `cluster`,`random` and `cold`.
 ```
 $ python main.py --dataset ${dataset} --type ${split_task}